BearachB/sql_inject_demo/README.md

 10. Start the MySQL server with `mysql.server start`
 11. Login to MySQL with `mysql -u root -p`.
 The default password is blank
 12. Run `ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';` to change your MySQL password
-13. Run `CREATE DATABASE sql_injection_demo` to create a new database for this project
 14. `QUIT` exits the MySQL monitor - Note: `mysql.server stop` stops the MySQL server.
 Do not run this if you are using the server.
 15. Add your MySQL credentials to an environment variable.
 ```bash